rubychi/udemy-travel-site/README.md

 ### CSS Architecture

-* This project follows B.E.M rules to limit cascade and create single-responsibility blocks for making the relationship between HTML and CSS crystal clear
+* This project follows B.E.M rules to limit cascade and create single-responsibility blocks for making the relationship between HTML and CSS clear

   * B: Block - an independent, reusable part of the design
   ```css